bjssacademy/advanced-tdd/chapter11/chapter11.md

 "These tests are huuuuuge - hundreds of lines!"

 - Reason: A single test is testing too much.
-- Symptom: COmplex Arrange section, Multiple Act steps per test,Many Asserts per test
+- Symptom: Complex Arrange section, Multiple Act steps per test,Many Asserts per test
 - Solution: Split tests to test only one thing
 - Solution: Consider parameterised tests or extracting helper functions to reduce duplicated code in the tests.
 But DAMP tests are generally better.